 How to Mask Bitter Without Hiding the Benefit

-Let’s be honest: milk thistle, dandelion root, burdock-they taste like dirt.
-And not the good kind.
+Let’s be honest: milk thistle, dandelion root, burdock—they taste like dirt.
+Not the good kind.
 Most manufacturers just drown them in flavor.
 That’s lazy.

 Our approach is microencapsulation.
 We spray the bitter extract with a thin layer of vegetable oil that melts at body temperature.
 So when you chew the gummy, you only taste the fruit flavor.
 The bitter hits the back of your throat a split second after you swallow.
 By then, you’ve already enjoyed the gummy.